-Whether you are opening a new restaurant or remodeling an existing one, determining your restaurant seating plan can be a difficult task.
+Whether you are opening a new restaurant or remodeling an existing one, determining the seating in your restaurant floor plan can be a difficult task.

 Some considerations to take into account are the size of the establishment, what kind of restaurant you have, how you want the interior to look aesthetically and of course, safety.
-Here are some tips and guidelines that will help you maximize your restaurant space and make your business more profitable.
+Here are some tips and guidelines that will help you maximize the space of your restaurant floor plan and make your business more profitable.

 In primary space planning, the general rule of thumb for determining for determining the area allotted is that the dining area should comprise of most of total area and the kitchen, storage and preparation area should take up the remaining the space.
 These dimensions will have to be adjusted if you plan on having a waiting area or a bar, but those should be the approximate percentages for the total area.

-- Kitchen, Cooking, Storage, Preparation, etc: 40% of Total Are
+Kitchen, Cooking, Storage, Preparation, etc: 40% of Total Area

 Designing your seating plan will depend on what type of restaurant you plan to open.
 It’s important to remember that banquet seating may use as little as 10 square feet per person, while fine dining may require 20 square feet per person.
 It is common for most restaurants or coffee shops with that have a general menu to average about 15 square feet per person.
 This is taking into account space needed for traffic aisles, wait stations, cashier, etc.